 This controller is shipped with parameters set for commercial rice cookers.
-You can try to use these settings for other cooking devices also because they are suitable for typical slow response and balanced systems.
+You can try to use this setting for other cooking devices also because the setting is suitable for a typical slow response and balanced system.
 If you feel the performance is not ideal, you can try to use the recommended PID parameters listed in Table 1.
-These are the parameters we obtain from tuning the system manually.
-If your cooker is not listed in the Table 1 of our pre-selected cookers, or the PID parameters we provided are not working for your liking, you can use the auto-tuning function to let the controller to determine the PID parameters automatically.
+These are the parameter we obtained from tuning the system manually.
+If your cooker is not listed in the Table 1 of our pre-selected cookers, or the PID parameters we provided are not working for your liking, you can use the auto-tuning function to let the controller determine the PID parameters automatically.
 You can also manually tune the PID parameter if you are familiar with PID control technology.
-To activate the auto-tuning processes or change the P, I and D parameters, please see the next section and Fig 5.
+To activate the auto-tuning processes or change the P, I and D parameters, please see next section and Fig 5.